Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Introduction

-Still, in this line of analyses towards input contextualization via attention map, FF networks have been overlooked from the analysis scope, although there are several motivations to consider FFs.
-For example, FFs account for about two-thirds of the layer parameters in typical Transformer-based models, such as BERT and GPT series; this implies that FF has the expressive power to dominate the model's inner workings, and understanding such a large component's processing is also related to pruning large models.
-In addition, there is a growing general interest in FFs with the rise of FF-focused methods such as adapters~\citep{Houlsby2019-zx} and MLP-Mixer~\citep{tolstikhin2021mlp}, although analyzing these specially designed models is beyond this paper's focus.
-Furthermore, it has been reported that FFs indeed perform some linguistic operations, while existing studies have not explicitly focused on input contextualization\citep{geva-etal-2021-transformer,dai-etal-2022-knowledge}.
+Nevertheless, in this attention-map refinement approach, FF networks have typically been overlooked from the analysis scope, although there are several motivations to consider FFs.
+For example, FFs account for about two-thirds of the layer parameters in typical Transformer-based models, such as BERT and GPT series; this implies that FF has the expressive power to dominate the model's inner workings.
+In addition, there is a growing general interest in FFs with the rise of FF-focused methods such as adapters~\citep{Houlsby2019-zx}, although analyzing these specially designed models is beyond this paper's focus.
+Furthermore, it has been reported that FFs indeed perform some linguistic operations, while existing studies have not explicitly focused on input contextualization~\citep{geva-etal-2021-transformer,dai-etal-2022-knowledge}.
+For example, \citet{oba-etal-2021-exploratory} explored the relationship between FF's neuron activation and specific phrases; \citet{geva-etal-2021-transformer}, \citet{meng2022locating}, and \citet{dai-etal-2022-knowledge} examined the knowledge stored in FF's parameters through viewing FF as key-value memories.

-In this study, we analyze the FF blocks in the Transformer layer, i.e., FF networks and their surrounding residual and normalization layers, with respect to their impact on \textit{input contextualization} through the lens of attention map.
+In this study, we analyze the \textit{FF blocks} in the Transformer layer, i.e., FF networks and their surrounding residual and normalization layers, with respect to their impact on \textit{input contextualization} through the lens of attention maps.
 Notably, although the FFs are applied to each input representation independently, their transformation can inherently affect the input contextualization (\S~\ref{sec:proposal}), and our experiments show that this indeed occurs (\S~\ref{subsec:exp1:macro_change}).
-Technically, we propose a method to compute attention maps reflecting the FF blocks' processing by extending a norm-based analysis~\citep{kobayashi-etal-2021-incorporating}, which has several advantages: the impact of input ($\lVert \bm x \rVert$) is considered unlike the vanilla gradient, and that only the forward computation is required.
+Technically, we propose a method to compute attention maps reflecting the FF blocks' processing by extending a norm-based analysis~\citep{kobayashi-etal-2020-attention,kobayashi-etal-2021-incorporating}, which has several advantages: the impact of input ($\lVert \bm x \rVert$) is considered unlike the vanilla gradient, and that only the forward computation is required.
 Although the original norm-based approach can not be simply applied to the non-linear part in the FF, this study handles this limitation by partially applying an integrated gradient~\citep{sundararajan17a_integrated_grad} and enables us to track the input contextualization from the information geometric perspectives.

 Our experiments with both masked- and causal-language models (LMs) disclosed the contextualization effects of the FF blocks.
 Specifically, we first reveal that FF and layer normalization in specific layers tend to largely control contextualization.
 We also observe typical FF effect patterns, independent of the LM types, such as amplifying a specific type of lexical composition, e.g., subwords-to-word and words-to-multi-word-expression constructions (\S~\ref{subsec:exp1:micro_change}).
 Furthermore, we also first observe that the FF's effects are weakened by surrounding residual and normalization layers (\S~\ref{sec:experiment_dynamics}), suggesting redundancy in the Transformer's internal processing.